The Addams Family (musical): National tours

-A second tour of North America, produced by Phoenix Entertainment, launched in 2013, starring Jennifer Fogarty as Wednesday, KeLeen Snowgren as Morticia, Jesse Sharp as Gomez, Shaun Rice as Uncle Fester, and Sam Primack as Pugsley.
-After the second national tour, The Addams Family was due to tour Asia.
-Most, if not all, of the 2nd National Tour cast was set to perform in the Asian tour except Sam Primack as Pugsley, who was to be replaced by Connor Barth.
+A non-equity tour, produced by Phoenix Entertainment, launched in 2013, starring Jennifer Fogarty as Wednesday, KeLeen Snowgren as Morticia, Jesse Sharp as Gomez, Shaun Rice as Uncle Fester, and Sam Primack as Pugsley, and toured the US for one year, before moving to Asia.
+Most of the cast reprised in the Asian leg of the tour except for Sam Primack, who was replaced by Connor Barth as Pugsley.

+Another non-equity tour, directed and choreographed by Antoinette Dipietropolo, kicked off on January 17, 2025 at the Palace Theater in Waterbury, Connecticut, starring Rodrigo Aragon as Gomez Addams and Renee Kathleen Koher as Morticia Addams, and closed on November 2, 2025 at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Return to Chicago

 The Addams Family returned to Chicago in a sit-down production at Mercury Theater Chicago opening February 5, 2015, after a week of previews, and closing April 15.
 The production, which featured a tighter post-National Tour script and a more Chicago improv-oriented cast, was directed by L. Walter Stearns, musical directed by Eugene Dizon, and choreographed by Brenda Didier; with scene design by Bob Knuth, lighting by Nick Belley, sound by Mike Ross, costumes by Frances Maggio, and magic by Neil Tobin.

 The cast featured Karl Hamilton (Gomez), Rebecca Prescott (Morticia), Harter Clingman (Uncle Fester), Amanda Hartley (Grandma), Dara Cameron (Wednesday), Brennan Dougherty (Pugsley Addams), Jeff Diebold (Lurch), Jason Grimm (Mal Beineke), Cory Goodrich (Alice Beineke), and Henry McGinniss (Lucas Beineke).

 The show received unanimous rave reviews.
 "Comic perfection at the Mercury.
 It's a very good bet that The Addams Family will haunt the Mercury for months to come" (Chicago Sun-Times).
 "Much more relaxed and infinitely funnier.
 Enjoyed L. Walter Stearns Mercury Theater production more than any of my previous visits with this family [including pre-Broadway tryout, Broadway, and National Tour production].
 Relentless focus on laughs" (Chicago Tribune).
 "An absolute delight!
 The best show I've seen so far this year" (New City Chicago).
 The production was honored with three 2015 Jeff Award nominations and won Outstanding Production—Musical—Midsize.